braintree/popup-bridge-ios/README.md

 ### Who built PopupBridge?

-We are a team of engineers who work on the Developer Experience team at [Braintree](https://www.braintreepayments.com).
+We are engineers who work on the Developer Experience team at [Braintree](https://www.braintreepayments.com).

 ### Why did Braintree build PopupBridge?

 Short answer: to accept PayPal as a payment option when mobile apps are using a WebView to power the checkout process.

-PayPal used to support authentication via a modal iframe, but authentication now occurs in a popup window to increase user confidence that their account information is protected from malicious actors (the address bar shows `https://checkout.paypal.com` with the HTTPS lock icon).
+PayPal authentication occurs in a popup window.
 However, this causes issues with Braintree merchants who use a web page to power payments within their apps: they can't accept PayPal because WebViews cannot open popups and return the PayPal payment authorization data to the parent checkout page.

 PopupBridge solves this problem by allowing [`braintree-web`](https://github.com/braintree/braintree-web) to open the PayPal popup from a secure mini-browser.